zetkin/zetkin.org/en/contribute/jobs/index.md

 * [Read more about Zetkin](/en/zetkin)
 * [Read more about Zetkin Foundation](/en/foundation)

-## Our development team is growing
+## Our team is growing
-Most of the people doing work in Zetkin Foundation are volunteers, but there is also a core team of part-time developers, and in 2021 and 2022 we want to grow that team.
+Most of the people doing work in Zetkin Foundation are volunteers, but there is also a core team of part-time designers and developers, and over the next few years we want to grow that team.

 <figure markdown="1">
 ![Code](./kod.jpg)
 </figure>

+### Are you a UX/UI designer?
+Our team of permanent part-time developers has grown and we need to add someone with UX/UI skills to the team, so that we're always one step ahead in our development process.

+We really want to hear from you if you have experience with things like:

+* UX research and design
+* Design systems
+* Product design
+* User testing

+If you're able to code a little (we use Typescript and React) that's a big plus!

+### Are you a developer?
 We really want to hear from you if you know (or would like to learn) some of the following, and want to be part of our development team.